-The fourth ingredient mentions peas.
+The next ingredient lists peas.
 Peas are a quality source of carbohydrates.
 And like all legumes, they’re rich in natural fiber.

 From here, the list goes on to include a number of other items.

-Judging by its ingredients alone, Canidae Grain Free Pure Dry Dog Food looks like an above average dry product.
+Based on its ingredients alone, Canidae Grain Free Pure Dog Food looks like an above-average dry product.

-Even when you consider the protein-boosting effects of the peas and potato protein, this looks like the profile of a kibble containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the legumes and flaxseed, this looks like the profile of a kibble containing a significant amount of meat.

-Canidae Grain Free Pure Dry Dog Food is a meat-based kibble using a generous amount of poultry, lamb or salmon meals as its main sources of animal protein, thus earning the brand 5 stars.
+Canidae Grain Free Pure is a dry dog food using a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.

 Those looking for a quality wet food from the same company may wish to visit our review of Canidae Grain Free Canned Dog Food.

 More Top Picks

 - Best Dog Foods

 - Best Puppy Foods